 Stir the peanut butter, soy sauce, honey, vinegar, ginger, garlic, and sriracha together in a small bowl until smooth.
 (Tip: I like to use a fork as a whisk and find it’s easiest to fully incorporate the peanut butter – no lumps! – if I start by slowly stirring in the liquid ingredients to thin the peanut butter.)
 Stir in the oil, whisking to create a smooth, creamy mixture.

 Stored in the refrigerator, the peanut sauce will keep for a week or more.
-Tip: the flavors will improve as the sauce rests so, if possible, I like to prepare it even a hour or so before using.
+Tip: the sauce will thicken and the flavors will improve as the sauce rests, so I like to prepare it even a hour or so before using.

 •For a hint of complementary flavor, you may add a teaspoon or so of toasted sesame oil to the dressing.